Last Updated on June 2, 2021 by Lamudi

 The Registry of Deeds should be able to provide a certified true copy of this document to confirm its authenticity.
 The Certificate Title must then be issued in duplicate; one copy goes to the new owner while the other is kept in the Registry of Deeds.

-At the end of the day, do your due diligence prior to engaging in any transaction to protect your investment, whether you’re a buyer or a seller.
+Do your due diligence prior to engaging in any transaction to protect your investment, whether you’re a buyer or a seller.
 Do a background check on the property buyer or seller.
-Read all the details and clauses carefully, including the fine print; all of these must be consistent across the relevant documents.
+Read all the details and clauses carefully, including the fine print; these must be consistent across the relevant documents.
 Then make sure all documents are authentic, duly signed and/or notarized, and properly filed for future reference.

 Read our previous journal to know more about home ownership.